percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

 If used with ``--remove-all-servers``, then the server list for this configuration will be removed before running the update cluster function.

-A specific galera cluster can be updated by using the ``--writer-hg`` option with ``--update-cluster``.
+A specific Galera cluster can be updated by using the ``--writer-hg`` option with ``--update-cluster``.
 Otherwise the cluster specified in the config file will be updated.